Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AntonSlashcev/117_A new game studio is doomed if you see these deadly signs.md

+---
+title: "A new game studio is doomed if you see these deadly signs."
+---

 # A new game studio is doomed if you see these deadly signs.

 You can be sure a new game studio is doomed if you see these deadly signs: